kdave/kdave.github.io/errno.h.md

 (going through like 5 include hops from `/usr/include/errno.h` to `/usr/include/asm-generic/errno.h` and `/usr/include/asm-generic/errno-base.h`)
 there's no direct way to get the symbolic <-> numeric mapping.
-The hexa values commonly appear in the stacktrace dumps.
+The hexa values commonly appear in the stack trace dumps.

 | symbolic | dec | hex | neg hex | comment |
 --- | ---: | ---: | ---: | --- |